 Rewatec rainwater harvester owners can benefit from several support programs, including:

-- a $500 mail-in rebate from Premier Tech for installing a Rewatec rainwater harvester and the Ecoflo biofilter at the same time
+- a $500 mail-in rebate from Premier Tech for installing the Rewatec rainwater harvester and the Ecoflo compact biofilter at the same time

 - incentives or cash back from certain municipalities